How to call a smart contract using wagmi's v3 useWriteContract hook

 I will assume that you are using a React-based framework (I'm using Next.js) with Typescript.

-1. Create a custom Provider.
-We need to do a bit of provider-ception to get everything working
+Create a custom Provider.
+We need to set up two providers:

-I'm copying directly from the Connectkit documents, adding some extra comments to track everything.
-Don't forget to add use client if you are using Next.js
+Don't forget to add use client if you are using Next.js with the App Router.

 "use client"